rootminusone8004/Bazarnote/README.md

 - ✨ Add features or fix bugs via a <a href="https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request" target="_blank">pull request</a>.
 - 🌍 Help translate Bazarnote into your language.
 - 💡 Suggest ideas or improvements.

+## 🔒 Security

+If you find a security vulnerability or have a security concern, please see our [SECURITY.md](SECURITY.md) for guidance on how to report it responsibly.

 ## ⚖️ License